salimandre/face-recognition-in-one-minute/README.md

 Thus we used a pre-trained **Viola-Jones** algorithm *Robust Real-time Object Detection*, Paul Viola , Michael Jones, 2001 which has been thought to be fast and small device friendly.

 We also used **PcaNet** model which has a low amount of parameters (roughly 200) and is very fast to learn and yet produces good results (cf https://github.com/salimandre/PcaNet).
-Although we used our pre-trained PcaNet on LFW as of yet, it would be possible to perform training in real-time fashion.

 To produce inference over new face imgs we need to compute one row of **similarity matrix** per unlabelled img then compute an **harmonic extension** of a function over the graph of faces.
 This takes basically O(|V|) for one frame.